pavansnt/Internship-Learning-Log/README.md

 ## Salesforce Migration Tools

-I explored common tools used for Salesforce data migration such as:
+Common tools used for Salesforce data migration such as:

 * **Salesforce Data Import Wizard**
 * **Salesforce Data Loader**